mtalijanac/mtalijanac.github.io/_posts/2025-08-30-ValueOfInter.md

 by Java and universally applicable across any marshaled data.

+### Walking the talk

 Following these ideas, I ended up writing such structure:
 [InternTrie](https://github.com/mtalijanac/associations/blob/main/src/main/java/mt/fireworks/pauseless/InternTrie.java).
 A trie-like structure for interning any **value class**.

 And the results?
 For a small class written in an afternoon, it is undeservedly good.
-It is much faster than `intern()` itself and often comparable to the speed of allocation.[^4] It is more flexible in usage, as you can have as many differentintern pools as you like, and you can intern any object type.
+It is much faster than `intern()` itself and often comparable to the speed of allocation.[^4] It is more flexible in usage, as you can have as many different intern pools as you like, and you can intern any object type.
 You can even drop a pool when you are done with it.
 And all of that is just a bonus on top of its primary benefit - in my most impacted application it lowered daily count of full GC cycles by about 15%.